 If planning to visit Kiev in winter, pack sweaters, warm and comfortable shoes, wind and water-resistant warm coats, scarves, and hats.

-Enjoy stunning Christmas performances.
+- Enjoy stunning Christmas performances.
 For years now, the Expo Center at VDNH metro station throws some of the best Christmas shows in Europe, with a truly immersive experience.
 The country went through a major renaissance recently.
 Lots of talented directors, dancers, screenwriters, performers, and musicians emerged on the cultural scene.
 When attending VDNH Christmas shows, get ready for massive productions with 3D screens, special sound, and visual effects, engaging stories, and talented performers on the stage.
 Because most of these performances are dance and music-based, there won’t be any language barrier and everyone gets to enjoy the show.

 - Attend Santa’s Village.
 Not far from the stages of the Expo Center, a fairytale village of Santa unfolds each December.
 This is pure joy for both the adults and the kids.
 Santa welcomes the little dreamers in his residence, where a massive chair seven times the size of the regular one is definitely the showstopper.
 Outside the residence, there is usually a rink, a lovely exhibition of ice sculptures, Christmas ornaments workshops, and a fair with lots of delicious local food and drinks.

-Celebrate New Year on the main Kiev Christmas fair.
+- Celebrate New Year on the main Kiev Christmas fair.
 Always set near the St. Sophia cathedral in the historic downtown, the small and cozy fair is the highlight of the season.
 It opens in the middle of December and runs till the first two weeks of January.
 Local artisan shops get to display handmade goods which are the perfect souvenirs.
 Take a ride on the Christmas carousel or stop for a glass of hot wine.
 On New Year’s eve, celebrations last here the entire night.

-Enjoy modern art at Pinchuk Art Center.
+- Enjoy modern art at Pinchuk Art Center.
 One of the ultimate highlights of Kiev, Pinchuk Art Center is a museum of modern art right on the Bessarabska square downtown.
 The location has four stores of contemporary art and exhibitions that are refreshed regularly.
 You may opt-in for a daily free tour or ask a moderator to explain displayed artwork.
 The museum opens at noon.
 The entrance is free of charge, and the only inconvenience is a line at the entrance.

 Discover local clothing brands.
 Ukraine is the thriving site for local small businesses, and if you are into shopping, you will appreciate the diversity of unique brands.
 High quality and manageable prices are among the highlights of the local shopping scene.
 Search for Vsi.Svoi stores on Khreshatyk for clothing and decor, or visit smaller showrooms, of which there are plenty around Vozdvyzhenska street.